 - Aroma Therapy.
 Aromatherapy can rewire our moods, helping us destress, relax, sleep (especially lavender), and feel joy/gratitude.

 - Puzzles.
 The concentration involved in doing puzzles can help us stop thinking about sources of stress in our lives.

 - Gratitude.
 Consciously practicing gratitude on a daily basis can increase our self-awareness and help us get back in touch with what brings us joy.

 - Positive Affirmations.
 Positive affirmations practiced on a regular basis (placed in sticky notes on a mirror ( can help us rewire how we think about ourselves.
 Examples include, “I am strong,” “I can do this,” “I am beautiful just the way I am.”

 - Journaling.
 Journaling regularly can help us gain insight into our thoughts, feelings, behaviors, impulses, relationships, and much more.
 It is a very powerful tool for self-improvement and for developing mindfulness.

 - Volunteering.
 Although we may still be practicing social distancing, there are still ways we can serve others.
 One simple way is by reaching out to our elderly family and friends who may be scared or anxious.
 Offering to help with shopping or even just calling them more often, goes a long way.
 We can help in other ways, too.
-Donating nonperishable food to a local food pantry or delivering supplies to those caring for COVID-19 patients are wonderful ways we can make a difference in the lives of others.
+Donating non-perishable food to a local food pantry or delivering supplies to those caring for COVID-19 patients are wonderful ways we can make a difference in the lives of others.
 Volunteering and performing acts of service help us develop mindfulness by shifting our self-centered focus to helping others less fortunate than ourselves.
 There is something magical about giving to others who are in need.
-When we reach out to others and empathize with their humanity we usually get much more back that we give.
-It warms our hearts, gives us much needed connectedness with others and helps us develop our mindfulness.
+When we reach out to others and empathize with their humanity we usually get much more back than we give.
+It warms our hearts, gives us much-needed connectedness with others, and helps us develop our mindfulness.

 Interview: Dr. Mimi Secor